Dunia Elvir: Early life and education

 and Carl had two girls.
-Adrianna and Josieanna, came to make the relationship even stronger.
-By November 2008 Dunia and Carl graduated from University of Phoenix with a Bachelors in Business Management.
+Adrianna and Josieanna came to make the relationship even stronger.
+By November 2008, Dunia and Carl graduated from the University of Phoenix with a Bachelor's in Business Management.

-This educational goal gave Dunia the opportunity to grow within Telemundo.
-At this point Telemundo is not only providing Dunia with the opportunity to work, fulfill her dream profession but is also helping her to grow intellectually allowing her to go back to college and pursue her MBA, which Dunia completed in November 2011, and with her husband as her classmate.
+This educational goal allowed Dunia to grow within Telemundo.
+At this point, Telemundo is not only providing Dunia with the opportunity to work and fulfill her dream profession but is also helping her to grow intellectually, allowing her to go back to college and pursue her MBA, which Dunia completed in November 2011, and with her husband as her classmate.

 Career

-Elvir started her career in California in Mexican Radio in 1989.
-She later moved to KRCA Channel 62 in Los Angeles as reporter and TV news presenter.
+Elvir started her career in California in Mexican radio in 1989.
+She later moved to KRCA Channel 62 as a reporter and TV news presenter in Los Angeles.

 Since 2001, she has worked for Telemundo in Los Angeles.
 She was also a correspondent on the TV program Cada día con Maria Antonieta (Every day with Maria Antonieta Collins).
-Actually Elvir also reports for Telemundo Network shows Levantate Al Rojo Vivo, Noticiero Telemundo and the Los Angeles morning show "Buenos Dias".
+Elvir also reports for Telemundo Network shows Levantate Al Rojo Vivo, Noticiero Telemundo and the Los Angeles morning show "Buenos Dias".